 Direct requests for information or help have become less frequent over the years, as the StreamNet web site has been more stable, and our online services more robust.
-Seven non-trivial direct requests were received by PSMFC StreamNet staff in 2022.
-All were promptly and satisfactorily addressed.
+Automated validation checks prevent many problematic data records from being added to the database.
+The QA/QC review process has also improved the data records both new and existing in the CAX.

-The Colville Tribes staff participated in the StreamNet Executive and Steering Committees, StreamNet Technical Team, and CAP/StreamNet DES Development Teams.
+The Colville Tribes staff participated in the StreamNet Executive and Steering Committees, StreamNet Technical Team, and DES Development Teams.

-The Colville Tribes' anadromous division coordinated with other separately funded Colville Tribes programs such as the Chief Joseph Hatchery and the Resident Fish Department to keep them informed of the efforts and data structure the Colville Tribes use for the Coordinated Assessments Partnership.
+The Colville Tribes' anadromous division continued to coordinate with other separately funded Colville Tribes programs such as the Chief Joseph Hatchery and the Resident Fish Department to keep them informed of the efforts and data structure the Colville Tribes use for the Coordinated Assessments Partnership.

-The Colville Tribes responded to approximately 24 data requests this year which were either met by directing users to appropriate data sources, or by running specific queries in the OBMEP database to fulfill the request.
-Requests are for tables, graphs, charts, and GIS information.
+The Colville Tribes responded to approximately 35data requests this year which were either met by directing users to appropriate data sources, or by running specific queries in the OBMEP database to fulfill the request.
+Requests are for tables, charts, and GIS information.

-IDFG StreamNet staff participated in the Steering Committee and Technical Committee, and supported development of DES and streamlined data flows.
+IDFG StreamNet staff participated in the Steering Committee and Technical Committee.
+They supported development of DES and streamlined data flows.
 They provided input prioritizing indicators, metrics, and metadata.
+They also participated in CA DES development, and Fish Monitoring Work Group (FMWG) meetings and projects.
+They helped plan and implement the Emerging Technologies Information Session (ETIS).